kishorm123/LIBRARY-MANAGEMENT-SYSTEM-/README.md

 🔗 Relationships

-One author can write many books (1:M)
+I. One author can write many books (1:M)
-One member can borrow many books (M:M via Borrowings) Each borrowing record links one book and one member
+II.
+One member can borrow many books (M:M via Borrowings) III.
+Each borrowing record links one book and one member

 🚀 Getting Started